AstarNetwork/astar-docs/docs/use/how-to-guides/layer-1/governance/subsquare_guide.md

 ## 3. Governance Roles

-The **Astar Network governance** system is composed of multiple roles, each with distinct responsibilities and powers within the onchain decision-making process.
+The **Astar onchain governance** system is composed of multiple roles, each with distinct responsibilities and powers within the onchain decision-making process.

 This section outlines the main governance roles, such as **Token Holders**, **Community Council**, **Main Council**, and **Technical Committee**.
 Finally, explains the specific actions each can perform within the network.
 Understanding these roles is key to participating meaningfully in proposals, voting, treasury management, and overall protocol evolution.

 ## 3.1.
 Token Holder

-Token holders are the core of Astar Network’s governance system, holding primary decision-making power through their ASTR tokens.
+Token holders are the core of the Astar onchain governance, holding primary decision-making power through their ASTR tokens.
 They play a central role in shaping the network’s evolution by proposing and voting on runtime upgrades, treasury funding, and referenda that influence key parameters.
 The stake-weighted and conviction voting systems allow them to increase their influence by locking tokens for longer periods, encouraging long-term alignment with the network’s success.

 Now let’s understand what **Token Holders** can **do** and **how**, using the Subsquare platform.